Leaky-Gut in Pets – What it means

-If you are reading this, chances are you may not know what leaky gut syndrome in dogs is – but there’s a good chance you already know it’s as gross as it sounds and has likely found this page by discretely Googling diarrhea, constipation, gas or bloating.
+If you are reading this, chances are you may not yet know what leaky gut syndrome in dogs is…but there’s a good chance you already know it’s as gross as it sounds, and you’ve likely found this page by discretely Googling diarrhea, constipation, gas or bloating.

-The digestive system contains a complex community of microorganisms – including friendly bacteria like probiotics and fungi, like yeast – all serving specific purposes.
+The digestive system contains a complex community of microorganisms – including friendly bacteria like probiotics and fungi (yeast Candida) all serving specific purposes.
 If this system is starved, compromised or attacked by a parasite or medication, natural pockets of yeast will become opportunistic and start overrunning the natural balance – often causing a systemic yeast overgrowth.
 The inserted picture illustrates such yeast infection growth areas on intestinal tissues.

 This imbalance in the gut causes the intestinal lining to weaken, making is easy to penetrate and allowing undigested food particles to break through the intestinal walls and enter the bloodstream.
-These particles are seen as invaders by the body and trigger hypersensitive immune responses.
-It’s important to note that this imbalance doesn’t ‘just happen’ in an otherwise healthy dog – it is usually caused incrementally by many common things.
+These particles are seen as invaders by the body and trigger hypersensitive immune responses, often leading to an ‘allergies’ diagnosis.
+It’s important to note that this imbalance doesn’t ‘just happen’ in an otherwise healthy dog – it is usually caused incrementally by many common things

 Foods high in starches and carbohydrates, containing harsh preservatives and harmful additives are mainly responsible for this imbalance.
-Many commercial dog foods boast of ‘natural’ ingredients and vet recommendations but contain very little real nutrition in the long list of preservatives, additives, and colorings on the back panel.
-Over time (some much shorter than others) these foods will starve the good bacteria in the intestinal lining, allowing the yeast to overrun the system because they lack the right amount of real nutrition needed for healthy digestive functions.
+Many commercial dog foods boast of natural ingredients and “vet recommendations” but contain very little real nutrition in the long list of preservatives, additives, and coloring’s on the back panel.
+Over time (some much shorter than others) these foods will feed the yeast and starve the good bacteria of the intestinal lining.
+The combined effect is to allow the yeast to overrun the system because nutrition sources are feeding the yeast, while allowing the needed bacteria to starve.

-Antibiotics will kill both good bacteria while going after bad bacteria, and steroids suppress the immune system entirely.
-Sometimes these treatments are unavoidable, but all too often they are band-aid treatments – blanket solutions for everything that ails you (and your dog).
-They are commonly overused and under-appreciated as the cause of this unhealthy imbalance in the gut.
+Antibiotics are known to destroy good bacteria when administered to go after bad bacteria.
+Worse yet, steroids suppress the immune system entirely until the wear off.
+In some situations, these treatments are unavoidable; but all too often they are band-aid treatments – blanket solutions for everything that ails you (or your dog).
+They are commonly overused and under-assessed as the cause of this unhealthy imbalance in the gut.
 If the frequent use of these medications is necessary, be sure to compensate their side-effects with probiotic supplements and good nutrition.

 Frequent diarrhea, gas, and bloat are often just the first outward symptoms of this imbalance known as a leaky gut syndrome.
 If unnoticed or untreated, the imbalance will progress into a full-blown yeast overgrowth and additional symptom like itching, odor, hot spots, blackened skin, chronic ear infections and other issues will soon arise.
 Traditional vets often diagnosed these symptoms as allergies and simply treat the surface issues with steroids, because the immune system is overreacting which will cause false positive allergy tests.
 However, steroids only suppress the hypersensitive response the immune system is having to the yeast overgrowth as it tries to exit through the skin, causing the myriad of symptoms above.